-- Coursework for majors in the College of Business can be found later in this section. - No more than half of the courses (equaling no more than one half of the credits) for a major can be used toward another major within the College of Business. - All courses taken for the major and within the College of Business must achieve a grade of "C" or better.
+- Coursework for majors in the College of Business can be found in succeeding pages in this section. - No more than half of the courses (equaling no more than one half of the credits) for a major can be used toward another major within the College of Business. - All courses taken for the major and within the College of Business must achieve a grade of "C" or better.

-- Optional - Minors for the Colleges of Business can be found later in this section. - Up to two-thirds of the courses used toward a minor can be double-counted from a major.
+- Ontional - Minors for the Colleges of Business can be found in succeeding pages in this section.

+Up to two-thirds of the courses used toward a minor can be double-counted from a major.